[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Yes, in a couple of weeks.”

 “I see…” I sigh, and turn again towards the scenery before us.
-“This will be my first time I am not celebrating it…”
+“This shall be my first time I am not celebrating it…”

-Although the Summer Solstice does not hold the same significance for myself as it does for the more religiously inclined, it would be a terrible lie to say it is unimportant to me.
+Although the Solstice does not hold the same significance for myself as it does for the more religiously inclined, as the Sun lingers longer than ever throughout the year…it would be a terrible lie to say it is unimportant to me.
 The atmosphere the Solstice brings—feasting and dancing, music and fireworks—even in my darkest hours, at least a few days every year could quite literally be bright.

 “We can still celebrate,” Hikaru says reassuringly.
 “We can have a bonfire, and—well, I suppose you could say we do that many nights, but we could…” his voice trails off, before briefly pausing.